Model Employment Practices Policies and Procedures Manual

 Bracketed sentences and clauses are included to assist local units in adapting the models to special circumstances, for example where the local unit operates pursuant to the Civil Service Act or the local unit has a Police Department.
 The bracketed sentences and clauses also address variances in benefits, compensating time and similar personnel terms and conditions.

 The MEL wishes to thank the numerous members and professionals who contributed their time and talent to prepare these models.
-The MEL Safety and Education Committee will continue its work to keep the models as up to date as possible.
+The MEL Model Personnel Committee and the Safety and Education Committee will continue its work to keep the models and training programs as up to date as possible.
 We encourage you to contact the MEL office if you wish to participate in this process.